 We have close links to the Moray Chamber of Commerce and Moray Council, as well as working with national initiatives such as Developing the Young Workforce and the Career Ready Programme.
 Several of our staff members have taken part as a mentor within the Career Ready Programme and we have hosted several mentees in summer internship positions.
 In 2021 we even had our first Alumni mentee become a first-time mentor.

-During the past year we have supported our local communities in different ways, including donating some of our delicious salmon to the local food banks.
+During the past year we have supported our local communities in different ways:

+We supported our local food banks by donating some of our delicious salmon.